 What about if the claim continues to be denied by the VA regional office?

 If the claim is denied by the VA RO, the initial fee agreement covers continuation of the representation to the Board of Veteran Appeals (Board) and will include any work done in the appeal before the Board.

 What about if the claim is denied at the Board?

-If the claim is denied, there is no fee charged to the veteran and no payment paid to Ms. Bedford.
+If the claim is denied, there is no fee charged to the veteran and no payment paid to Mrs. Bedford-Rank.
 If the veteran decides to continue the appeal to the Court of Appeals for Veteran Claims (CAVC), there is still no charge to the veteran.
-In cases before the CAVC with a favorable outcome, Ms. Bedford is able to charge court fees to the Veterans Administration under the Equal Access to Justice Act (EAJA).
+In cases before the CAVC with a favorable outcome, Mrs. Bedford-Rank is able to charge court fees to the Veterans Administration under the Equal Access to Justice Act (EAJA).

-EAJA allows attorneys like Ms. Bedford to represent veterans before the CAVC without charge to the veteran or payment from veteran benefits.
+EAJA allows attorneys like Mrs. Bedford-Rank to represent veterans before the CAVC without charge to the veteran or payment from veteran benefits.
 In this case, the attorney will submit hours worked to the CAVC and under the provision of "reasonable fees" the Court will order the Veterans Administration (VA) to pay the attorney fees.
 In this case the veteran does not pay any attorney fees.

 An agreement to allow Ms. Bedford to participate in EAJA fees is arranged prior to representation and is incorporated within the initial attorney representation forms.

 Click Here for a further explanation of fee guidelines by the National Organization of Veteran Advocates (NOVA).